You are here

 Building a support network

 Engaging with the TGA is only one part of your journey towards supplying a therapeutic good in Australia.
-As a small to medium business, you are likely to need advice and assistance from several others along the way.
+As a small to medium business or researcher, you are likely to need advice and assistance from several others along the way.
 It is a good idea to become familiar with some of these avenues to build your own support network.

 Before you engage with TGA, such as when you are considering conducting studies or clinical trials, you may be able to receive funding to support your innovation.
 You are also likely to require support after your therapeutic good is entered in the ARTG.